 There are two city beaches open to the public for supervised swimming from mid-June to mid-August.
 There are also five supervised wading pools and four splash pads.

 Ontario’s Provincial Parks are large areas of forest, lakes and rivers managed by the provincial government.
 Many include campgrounds, picnic areas, and outdoor activities such as hiking, swimming, caving, canoeing, rock climbing, and skiing.

 Conservation Areas are areas of wilderness that are established and managed by local Conservation Authorities.
-Conservation areas often have a historic significance, and may include a museum.
-There are many Conservation Areas near Peterborough including the Warsaw Caves.
+Conservation areas often have a historical significance and may include a museum.
+There are many Conservation Areas near Peterborough, including the Warsaw Caves.

 Other Outdoor Activities

 The Peterborough area is known for its trails and waterways.
 Boating, fishing, swimming, hiking, biking, snowshoeing, snowmobiling and cross-country skiing are all common recreational activities in the region.